Kirkwood-Dirac quasiprobability approach to the statistics of incompatible observables

 where

-In Eq.~(\ref{eq:delta_q}), $\Pi_i(t)$ denotes the projectors associated to the event ``the state is $\ket{i}$ at time $t$'', and $U(t,t+dt)$ is the unitary evolution from time $t$ to $t+dt$.
+In Eq.~(\ref{eq:delta_q}), $\Pi_i(t)$ denotes the projectors associated to the event ``the state at time $t$ is $\ket{i}$'', and $U(t,t+dt)$ is the unitary evolution from time $t$ to $t+dt$.
 Therefore, we can conclude that the KDQ is implicit also in the description of quantum currents~\cite{HovhannisyanNJP2019}.

 Furthermore, very recently it has been shown that the MHQ emerges naturally when considering the energy density in space, and energy current, of a quantum system~\cite{Stepanyan2023EnergyDI}.
 In particular, in~\cite{Stepanyan2023EnergyDI} the MHQ is identified as the relevant quasiprobability from a first principle derivation, by taking the non-relativistic limit of the energy density of a spin-1/2 field described by Dirac's equations.